RoboCop: Prime Directives

-RoboCop: Prime Directives is a Canadian TV miniseries released in 2001.
-It is a spin-off from the action film RoboCop franchise.
-The series, created by Fireworks Entertainment, consists of four feature-length episodes: Dark Justice, Meltdown, Resurrection, and Crash and Burn.
+RoboCop: Prime Directives is a Canadian cyberpunk TV miniseries released in 2001.
+It is a spin-off from the RoboCop franchise.
+The series, created by Fireworks Entertainment, consists of four feature-length episodes: Dark Justice, Meltdown, Resurrection and Crash and Burn.
 All four episodes have been released on DVD.
 Page Fletcher stars as Officer Alex Murphy / RoboCop.

 Production

-Fireworks Entertainment stated that they wanted to make use of the TV rights to RoboCop before they expired and thus ordered that Prime Directives be made, selecting Julian Grant to direct.
+Fireworks Entertainment stated that they wanted to make use of the TV rights to RoboCop before they expired, and thus ordered that Prime Directives be made, selecting Julian Grant to direct.
 Grant had a reputation for finishing projects ahead of schedule and under budget.
 He, in turn, picked Joseph O'Brien and Brad Abraham to write the series.
 Richard Eden, who played the role of RoboCop during the 1994 television series, was approached to reprise the role for this series, but negotiations broke down for an unspecified reason.

 The previous incarnation of RoboCop was the family-friendly TV series from 1994.
 Grant had no interest in perpetuating this approach, and returned RoboCop to his dark, violent roots.
 Although Prime Directives takes place ten years after the original film, the production was not permitted to use clips from the feature films.
 MGM had licensed shots of Murphy's death scene from the original film for the television show to use.
-The creators of Prime Directives took the clip of the TV show that used the footage, recolored the shots blue, and used them in the third film in the series, Resurrection..
+The creators of Prime Directives took the clip of the TV show that used the footage, recolored the shots blue, and used them in the third film in the series, Resurrection.
 In other words, they used a clip from the TV show that contained a clip from the movie.